peppermintbird/peppermintbird/README.md

 ### 🌱 About me

-> Survived on this pale blue dot, and became an educator and data science enthusiast.
+> Survived on this pale blue dot, and became an educator and cognitive science enthusiast.

 **Background:** I'm studying Foreign Languages and Linguistics.